strapi/strapi/README.md

 - **Self-hosted**.
 You can host and scale Strapi projects the way you want.
 You can save time by deploying to Strapi Cloud or deploy to the hosting platform you want: AWS, Azure, Google Cloud, DigitalOcean.
 - **Database agnostic**.
 Strapi works with SQL databases.
 You can choose the database you prefer: PostgreSQL, MySQL, MariaDB, and SQLite.
 - **Customizable**.
 You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.
-- **Internationalization**.
-The Internationalization (i18n) plugin allows Strapi users to create, manage and distribute localized content in different languages, called "locales
-- **RBAC**.
-Create an unlimited number of custom roles and permissions for admin users.
-- **Typescript**.
-Strapi now supports Typescript for typechecking and better DX experience.
 - **Blazing Fast and Robust**.
 Built on top of Node.js and TypeScript, Strapi delivers reliable yet amazing performance.
 - **Front-end Agnostic**.
 Use any front-end framework (React, Next.js, Vue, Angular, etc.), mobile apps or even IoT.